thebearingedge/location-emitter/README.md

-# lokation
+# LocationEmitter
-An simple observable proxy to `window.location` that applies and emits path changes.
+An simple observable proxy to `window.location` that applies path changes and emits the resulting path.